Earn a certificate from the Massachusetts Institute of Technology

 While a background in statistics and/or Python programming is not a requirement, it is recommended that you’ve had at least some basic exposure to the Python programming language or similar, as all students will engage with the technical elements of this course.
 You will not, however, be asked to write advanced code from scratch.
 Although you will be asked to write simple code at times, the majority of the course allows you to modify pre-written scripts and examine the effect of those minor adjustments.

 Is this course for you?

+This course is for you if you want to become familiar with the technical and theoretical aspects of big data social analytics, but not if you are already a well-established social analytics data scientist.
 Specific roles that would benefit include, but are not limited to: Analysts and Analytics Managers; Consultants; Software Engineers, Developers and Programmers; Enterprise Architects and other systems specialists; Directors with data-intensive portfolios and CEOs, especially those in the IT industry; Data Scientists and Engineers looking to transition into such a role; and Researchers and Project Managers who work with large datasets.